Grades, GPA, and Academic Standing

 Your course grades and cumulative grade point average will be posted to your transcript using Ryerson’s grading scale.
 Your academic standing is evaluated at the end of each term.

-Grading, Promotion and Academic Standing - Undergraduate Calendar
+Grading, Promotion and Academic Standing, opens in new window - Undergraduate Calendar

 |Performance Description||Letter Grade||Conversion Range